curiousest/curiousest.github.io/_posts/2020-05-25-how-i-speak-product.md

 I've observed that people around me are solution-oriented.
 We like to focus on what needs to be done - the solution.
 The following interaction happens with everyone, from engineers to salespeople:

-*Colleague*: "We need to build XYZ."
+*Colleague*: "We need to build a dashboard for our customers to understand their data."

 *Me*: "What problem is that solving?"